8 Array Formulas

 Task 8.6 File: Array5.xlsx

-Figure 8.12)shows the gender and height (cm) of a number of students.
-The average height for male and female students is calculated in the cells C11 and C12.
+Figure 8.12 shows the gender and height (in cm) of several students.
+The average height for male and female students is calculated in cells C11 and C12.

 Open the file.